Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 Each competitor may, should they choose, bring their own personal effects bag of maximum 20 litres' capacity (change of clothing, etc).
 A label supplied with the race bib no must be attached to this bag.

-The bag can be deposited at a designated area close to the start area, between 1 hour and 15 minutes before the start of each race close to the start / finish area.
+The bag can be deposited at a designated area close to the start area, between 1 hour and 15 minutes before the start of each race only.

 As the contents of the bags were not checked, there can be no protest about the contents at the Finish.
-It is recommended not to put valuable objects in them.
+It is highly recommended not to put valuable objects or cash in them.

 All the bags must be taken back from the association within 1 day the event, beyond which date they shall given to charitable organisations.